Virtual circuit

 A virtual circuit (VC) is a means of transporting data over a data network, based on packet switching and in which a connection is first established across the network between two endpoints.
 The network, rather than having a fixed data rate reservation per connection as in circuit switching, takes advantage of the statistical multiplexing on its transmission links, an intrinsic feature of packet switching.

-A 1978 standardization of virtual circuits by the CCITT imposes per-connection flow controls at all user-to-network and network-to-network interfaces.
+The 1978 X.25 standardization of virtual circuits imposes per-connection flow controls at all user-to-network and network-to-network interfaces.
 This permits participation in congestion control and reduces the likelihood of packet loss in a heavily loaded network.
 Some circuit protocols provide reliable communication service through the use of data retransmissions invoked by error detection and automatic repeat request (ARQ).

 Before a virtual circuit may be used, it must be established between network nodes in the call setup phase.
 Once established, a bit stream or byte stream may be exchanged between the nodes, providing abstraction from low-level division into protocol data units, and enabling higher-level protocols to operate transparently.

-An alternative to virtual-circuit networks are datagram networks.
+An alternative to virtual-circuit networks is datagram networks.

+History

+Paul Baran introduced the concept of virtual circuits in 1962.
+The ARPANET was what would come to be called a virtual circuit network, with the constraint that, for each connection, only one message may be in transit in the network, so that the sequential order of messages is preserved end-to-end.
+In the early 1970s, the British Post Office developed the concept of "virtual calls" for its experimental EPSS network but the protocols were complex and limited.
+Rémi Després formalized the concept of virtual circuits and validated it on the French RCP experimental network with his team at CNET.
+He and others submitted the X.25 Recommendation to the CCITT (now ITU-T), which became the standard communication protocol of worldwide public data networks in the 1970s–80s.